SillyDrag0n/platformer/PROJECT.md

   - `Level` (`levels/_common/level.gd`) — what every playable level extends:
     player/camera/respawn wiring, a `music` slot, and an `_on_level_ready()` hook so a level can't forget to claim `RespawnManager`.
-  - `InteriorLevel` — the five hub-building interiors, which were five byte-identical scripts.
+  - `InteriorLevel` — the six hub-building interiors, which were byte-identical scripts.
   - `HubStructure` (`tileset/structures/`) — every building in town; they
     differ only by an exported `destination_scene_key`.
 A structure with no key